imjoseangel/pythonsolid/04_interfacesegregation.md

 Open the *example01* file under the bad directory: [`solid-examples/examples/bad/04_interfacesegregation/example01.py`](examples/bad/04_interfacesegregation/example01.py)

-You can run it with the command `clear && python solid-examples/examples/bad/04_interfacesegregation/example01.py`
+You can run it with the command `clear && python3 solid-examples/examples/bad/04_interfacesegregation/example01.py`

 From the `Snake` class remove the `get_legs_lion` method and keep only this: